Members of the Chatham-Kent accessibility advisory committee were congratulated

 With the uneven implementation of the Customer Care Standard in School Boards, Hospitals and a broad range of community services and the absence of any meaningful enforcement mechanism, it is more important than ever that your voices be heard

-Calling all Accessibility Advisory Committees (AAC) of Ontario, your voice needs to be heard! full article
+Calling all Accessibility Advisory Committees (AAC) of Ontario, your voice needs to be heard!.
+Read full article.

 Posted February 17, 2010